dataspecer/ds-llm-adjustment/services/adjuster/documentation/README.md

 ### Technologies choice rationale
 Dataspecer itself is developed on NodeJS and TypeScript, so using NestJS for the backend services ensures consistency in the technology stack.
 NestJS provides a modular architecture that is well-suited for building microservices, making it easier to manage and scale the application.
 Potentially other languages and frameworks could be used because of performance, more robust parallel computing (e.g.,C# + .NET, Java + Spring Boot or C++ + Boost), but that would introduce additional complexity in terms of deployment and maintenance.

-PostgreSQL is chosen for its robustness, scalability, and strong support for complex queries, which is essential for managing the structured data involved in schema changes and suggestions.
-Prisma simplifies database interactions with its type-safe query capabilities, reducing the likelihood of runtime errors.
+PostgreSQL is chosen for its robustness, scalability, and strong support for complex queries, which is essential for managing the structured data involved in schema changes and suggestions, and, what is important, because it is Open Source.
+TypeORM is used to simplify database interactions and provide a higher-level abstraction for working with the database instead of Prisma, which is also a good option, but TypeORM os simplier and is enough for the project needs.

 RabbitMQ is used for its reliability and support for complex messaging patterns, which is crucial for the asynchronous communication between microservices.
 OpenAI GPT models are selected for their advanced natural language processing capabilities, enabling the generation of meaningful suggestions and rationales.
 LangChain is used to streamline the integration with OpenAI, providing a higher-level abstraction for working with language models.